aiandit/pyadi/doc/testing.rst

-All functions beginning with "f" from the test example modules tests.examples.fx and tests.examples.fxyz are run automatically by the test module tests.test_pyadi, so the easiest way is to add tests for new functionality is to add some function beginning with f in one of those.
+All functions beginning with "f" from the test example modules tests.examples.fx and tests.examples.fxyz are run automatically by the test module tests.test_pyadi, so the easiest way to add tests for new functionality is to add some function beginning with f in one of those.